corstian/digital-garden/_blog/2025/Impedance matching the domain library with Marten.md

 }
 ```

-Most of the complexity in here revolves around the management of state
+Most of the complexity in here revolves around the management of state, most notably initialization and persistence.